mkmat/ETH-Computational-Thinking-Labs/README.md

 ### Classroom assignments in [vscode](#vscode)

  Start [vscode](#vscode).
-To manage your classroom assignments, click the github symbol in the left taskbar, sign in to github.
+To manage your classroom assignments, click the GitHub symbol in the left taskbar, sign in to GitHub.
 To commit your changes, click the Source Control icon (Crtl-Shit-G).
 Always leave a message for your commits.

 ### Classroom assignments at [GitHub](#github)